 - must have submitted the final grant report if you received a grant previously from the Foundation

-TYPES OF PROGRAMS THE FOUNDATION WILL SUPPORT:
+THE FOUNDATION WILL SUPPORT:

 The Foundation will support new programs, on-going programs, and capital improvements.
-The Foundation will support general operations to organizations whose overall mission aligns with the Foundation's giving priorities.
+The Foundation will support general operations to organizations whose overall mission aligns with the Foundation's values.
 The Sam L. Cohen Foundation will consider responsive grant requests for amounts up to $50,000; however, the average grants size awarded is less than $15,000.

-TYPES OF PROGRAMS THE FOUNDATION WILL NOT SUPPORT:
+THE FOUNDATION WILL NOT SUPPORT: